jerseyweeds/multistreamnews.tv/prompt.md

   - Click outside modal or close button to dismiss
   - Auto-hide option with 5-second display duration for temporary messages
   - Improved user feedback for CORS/file access issues
+  - QR code modal for donation system with PayPal and Venmo QR codes
+  - Modal remains open until user closes it for easy mobile device scanning

+* **Donation System:**
+  - "Buy me a coffee" dropdown in header with hover activation
+  - PayPal and Venmo options with professional branded SVG icons
+  - Seamless dropdown interaction with no gap between button and menu
+  - QR code modal displays payment-specific QR codes
+  - Mobile-optimized for easy scanning and payment processing
+  - Clean, professional styling that matches the overall design

 * **Color Scheme:**
   - Dark theme: body `#353E43`, main container `#5A6F7B`